-Corrosion of domestic pipes, water meters, hot water systems,
+Corrosion of water pipes, water meters, hot water systems,

 washing machines, car radiators, fire mains, valves,

-Accelerated corrosion/rust can also result in staining of water (laundry).
+Accelerated corrosion/rust in water supply, can also result in the staining of laundry.

 Not a good idea to wash your valuable ‘Tucker car’ in fluoridated water!

 With just 51 built, you’ve likely never seen a Tucker 48 on the road.
 But if you were to be blessed enough to see one, you’d be looking at a high-performance, ahead-of-its-time grand tourer worth over $1,000,000 US today.